Miguel José de Bournonville, 1st Duke of Bournonville

 Miguel José de Bournonville y Sainte-Algonde (Michel Joseph, Duc de Bournonville in French; Diksmuide, Flanders, 30 June 1672 – Madrid, 2 October 1752) was a Spanish noble.

-He was Prince of Bournonville in Flanders and since 20 January 1717 Baron of Capres.
+He was Prince of Bournonville in Flanders and starting in 20 January 1717 Baron of Capres.
 His father was Jean François de Bournonville (1637-1718), his mother Claire de Sainte Aldegonde and his uncle Alexander II de Bournonville.
 On 21 July 1738, he was made 1st Duke of Bournonville by King Philip V of Spain.
 He was Knight of the Military Order of San Gennaro, and Knight of the Order of the Golden Fleece since 1709.

 He served as Captain of the Spanish Royal Flemish Guards, and the Walloon Guards, before becoming military Governor of Girona.